mablack/cordova-diagnostic-plugin/README.md

  - On iOS 8+, authorization can be requested to use location either "when in use" (only in foreground) or "always" (foreground and background).
  - This should only be called if authorization status is NOT_DETERMINED - calling it when in any other state will have no effect.
  - This plugin adds default messages which are displayed to the user upon requesting location authorization - see the [iOS location permission messages](#ios-location-permission-messages) section for how to customise them.
- - The successCallback is invoked on successfully requesting the permission, **NOT** in response to the user's choice in the permission dialog.
+ - The successCallback is now invoked in response to the user's choice in the permission dialog, **NOT** on requesting the permission.
- - To listen for the outcome of the user's choice in the permission dialog, use [registerLocationAuthorizationStatusChangeHandler()](https://github.com/dpa99c/cordova-diagnostic-plugin#registerlocationauthorizationstatuschangehandler)

  Notes for Android:

  - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
  - The successCallback is invoked in response to the user's choice in the permission dialog and is passed the resulting authorization status.

-    cordova.plugins.diagnostic.requestLocationAuthorization(successCallback, errorCallback, mode);
+    `cordova.plugins.diagnostic.requestLocationAuthorization(successCallback, errorCallback, mode);`

 #### Parameters